TorekalanaeStudent/diover-clan/Faye_Cardeno.md

 **\<04/27/2026\>** : I learned how to organize a Java project using packages, separating classes into service, exception, and main layers to make the structure cleaner and easier to manage, and next time I will make sure my package names and folder structure are fully consistent to avoid compilation errors. \
 **\<04/30/2026\>** : I learned how to troubleshoot a failing Spring Boot project by resolving Java version conflicts, fixing package mismatches, and handling Gradle sync errors.
 Next time I will transition from static data to dynamic persistence by integrating a database to support full CRUD operations.
 **\<04/30/2026\>** : I learned how to migrate from a temporary H2 in-memory database to a permanent PostgreSQL database and next time I will double-check that my PostgreSQL server is running locally to prevent connection refused errors during testing.
+**\<05/30/2026\>** : I learned how to use GRASP principles in my codes.
+Back then, I used to put all my logic in one place, but now I know why it's better to give each class its own job.
+I also learned how to use Mockito to test my code.
+Overall, I improved my ability to keep my code more clean and organized.

 ## 📘 Peer Feedback
 **\<03/11/2026\>** : Comment by: Jagunap Janelle; You did well on implementing your objects with and without parameter, i think there is nothing more to improve in this tasks because you met the requirements well! \